pikepa/tmms_static/content/documentation/doa.md

 ---

 ### How do DOA's work in TMMS?
-In TMMS delegations of authority are set up using $ value ranges for a position within the organisation.
+In TMMS, delegations of authority are set up using $ value ranges for a position within the organisation.
 They are set up to ensure that only someone with the appropriate authority can approve a Purchase Order.

 A DOA can be set up either for the organisation as a whole, or for specific business units.